 The content is accurate at the time of publication and is subject to change.

-APR, or an annual percentage rate is, basically, the interest that you pay for borrowing money.
+The APR, or the annual percentage rate is, basically, the interest that you pay for borrowing money.
 You can find your APR in credit card terms.
-Usually APR is the greater the worse your credit history is.
-For example, for bad credit APRs tend to be around 25%, but for good or excellent credit they can come down to 12%.
+Usually, the APR is in direct correlation with your credit score: the worse your credit score rating is, the higher your APR will be.
+For example, for bad credit APRs tend to be around 23%, sometimes up to or exceeding 30%, but for good or excellent credit they can come down to 18% - 9%.

 The APR formula is calculated the following way.
 However misleading it may seem, APR is not calculated on an annual basis.
-In fact, the interest to your card is charged every day.
-This is called daily periodic rate (DPR) .
+In fact, the interest is charged every day to your card.
+This is called a daily periodic rate (DPR).
 To calculate it, you need to divide your APR by 365.
 Say, your APR is 15%.
 Therefore, your DPR is:

-This is going to be added to your balance at the end of the month.
-However, your balance isn’t also stable.
+This is going to be used to calculate your monthly finance charge for a given billing cycle.
+However, your balance isn't also stable.
 You may charge or pay back sums during the month.
-That’s why that interest is charged to your average daily balance.
+That's why that interest is charged to your average daily balance.

 Let's say you didn't make any purchases during the month, nor did you make any payments, and you carried a balance of $1000 to the next month.
 In that case your average daily balance is: